Goergie/PartNumber-Db-viewer-editor-v3/README.md

 ## Tests
 Requirements and install script tested on a VM using a clean Xubuntu 16.04 Image, with partical requirements met and all requirements met.
 Manual tests done for the python app
 Unit Tests are under construction
 Front end tests done on Mozilla Firefox 47.0 and Google Chrome Version 52.0.2743.116 (64-bit)

+##TO-DO:
+- Remove all global variables
+- Improve session security
+- Add order by on columns
+- Keep table view on current table after modifications/deletions (Reverts back to tbl1xx view atm)
+- Search option
+- Make partnumber equal grp+pn+ver

 ## Licences
 **See Licences for pre-installation requirements**